catty-halsey/catty-halsey.github.io/_posts/2024-11-8-Equivariant statistics.md

 $$
 \hat{T}(X) = \hat{T}(Y) + d(X).
 $$

+The following is attempt to provide more underlying intepretation of this theorem.

 ### **Step 1: Separate $X$ into Components**
 First, we begin with the random variable $X$, which depends on the parameter $\theta$.
 To make the estimator independent of $\theta$, we decompose $X$ into two parts: